 Great to see you here.
 Join our insightful photographic forum today and start tapping into a huge wealth of photographic knowledge.
 Completing our simple registration process will allow you to gain access to exclusive content, add your own topics and posts, share your work and connect with other members through your own private inbox!
 And don’t forget to say hi!

 Nice!
-All I'd see on the way to the mailbox would be the elevator .Grabbed the camera & tripod on the way to the mailbox this evening, glad I did.
+All I'd see on the way to the mailbox would be the elevator :(.

 Is that a windmill in the center distance?